nielskee/draft-articles/TechnicalHiringPart2.md

 field.

-- Treat personal projects and community involvement as "more information about candidate \<x>", and not "this makes candidate
+- Treat personal projects and community involvement as "more information about candidate \<a>", and not "this makes candidate
-  \<x> a better prospect than candidate \<y>".
+  \<a> a better prospect than candidate \<b>".

 ## Phone screens

-Phone screens used to be quite the big thing: Technical Interview Lite, effectively.
+Phone screens used to be quite the big thing: **Technical Interview Lite**, effectively.
 Typically these would be short calls, and you'd be armed with a set of technical questions.
 These questions were supposed to be sure-fire ways of choosing the best candidates to go forward to the next stage.

 I've used them that way in the past, in Q&A mode, but always found them stilted, awkward and ineffective, and I think candidates did